Roy Pierpoint in the "Druids Bend" at Brands Hatch/UKin

 one or the other race part without being ranked in GT class.

-John Grant, an ex-mechanic of Alan Mann explained something interesting about the licence plate numbers to me in an interview: "Alan always had 3 letters up front and the last letter indicates the year - in this case B for 1964, A was 1963, C 1965 and so on.
+John Grant, an ex-mechanic of Alan Mann explained the licence plate numbers to me in an interview: "Alan always had 3 letters up front and the last letter indicates the year - in this case B for 1964, A was 1963, C 1965 and so on.
 Those licence plates stay with the car for its lifetime typically."

 So this is why we identify the Tour de France cars much better by their licence